 The new authorities have two important tasks in 1949, first to consolidate military control in all Regions and second to obtain political control.
 In the Common Program, four articles are dealing with public security.
 Article 7 deals with the suppression of counterrevolutionaries.
 Article 23 describes the importance of a people’s militia to maintain local order.
 Article 17 abolishes all oppressive laws of the GMD.
 The fourth is Article 18 which deals with the combat against corruption.

-To coordinate all these required actions, the Central Political Juridical Commission is founded, it controls the Public Security Ministry, the Interior Ministry, the Justice Ministry.
-Members of this commission are Dong Biwu, Luo Ruiqing, Kang Sheng, and Peng Zhen.
+To coordinate all these required actions, the Central Political Juridical Commission was founded, it controlled the Public Security Ministry, the Interior Ministry, the Justice Ministry.
+Members of this commission were Dong Biwu, Luo Ruiqing, Kang Sheng, and Peng Zhen.
 The commission did not control the internal intelligence and security section.
-The Secretariat of the CCP controls this section and has five departments: Organization, Espionage, Counterespionage, Intelligence, and Training.
-The task of the police is divided into 2 duties, one secret, the other public.
-The secret task involves counter-espionage, infiltration, and checking the loyalty of CCP cadres.
+The Secretariat of the CCP controlled this section and had five departments: Organization, Espionage, Counterespionage, Intelligence, and Training.
+The task of the police was divided into 2 duties, one secret, the other public.
+The secret task involved counter-espionage, infiltration, and checking the loyalty of CCP cadres.

 The tasks of the PLA will be described in Chapter 3